[I]

 Even more axiomatic, I assume

-• that the modelled organism carries out this perception/action loop more or less continuously
+• that the modelled organism carries out this perception/action loop more or less continuously,

 • that it has and repeatedly updates internal *representations* which relate to its external and internal environment,

-• that the relations of internal representations with environment are a partial correspondence, which may be termed "perception" or "belief" in the domain of fact (P and s above), and "attitude" or "reaction" or "motivational/emotional features" ( a above) which are not strictly factual but nevertheless may be evolved conjointly with the factuality of those representations.
+• that the relations of internal representations with environment are a partial correspondence, which may be termed "perception" or "belief" in the domain of fact (P and s above), and "attitude" or "reaction" or "motivational/emotional features" (E and a above) which are not strictly factual but nevertheless may be evolved conjointly with the factuality of those representations.

 Hence organisms experience things and respond more or less appropriately.